Julia Wernicke

-Julia Wernicke (August 26, 1860 – October 25, 1932) was a painter and engraver from Argentina.
-She is known as the first animalist painter from Argentina, and was unique at the time in incorporating exotic animals into her paintings.
+Julia Wernicke (August 26, 1860 – October 25, 1932) was an Argentine painter and engraver.
+She is known as the first animalist painter from Argentina and incorporated exotic animals into her paintings.
 She paved the way for female artists in Argentina through many firsts, especially within the discipline of engraving.
 Wernicke was one of the first women to have an individual exhibition of works in Buenos Aires, in 1897; and the first person to have an individual exhibition of engraved etchings in Argentina, in 1909.

 Family

-Julia Wernicke was born in Buenos Aires, a daughter of respected educator Robert Heinrich (Roberto Enqrique) Wernicke (May 29, 1826 Kelbra - January 24, 1881, Buenos Aires), and his wife, Ida Augusta Beltz von Hagen.
+Julia Wernicke was born in Buenos Aires, the daughter of respected educator Robert Heinrich (Roberto Enqrique) Wernicke (1826–1881) and his wife Ida Augusta Beltz von Hagen.
 Both were German immigrants.
 Roberto arrived in Argentina in 1848.
 They married in 1851 and had several children.